-The election of a Labour government in July 1984 and the appointment of Koro Wetere as Minister of Maori Affairs presaged a renewed impetus in Maori development in which were sown the seeds that grew into modern corporate iwi.
+Based on that kaupapa the election of a Labour government in July 1984 and the appointment of Koro Wetere as Minister of Maori Affairs presaged a renewed impetus in Maori development in which were sown the seeds that grew into modern corporate iwi.
 It was the beginning of transfer of funding, power and responsibility from government agencies to both tribal and community providers.

 Sir Apirana Ngata led an early Maori development initiative focused on land, culture, the arts and education.
 He advocated for the Maori Land Act 1909 under which previously established Maori land incorporations were legislated.
 Much of his work before and during his time in Parliament (1905-1943) including a period as Minister of Maori Affairs (1928-34) was focused on land reform and development, including the formation of Maori land incorporations.

 Prior to its abolition in 1989 the Board of Maori Affairs was heavily involved in land management and development through its Maori Land Advisory committees and supported by the Department of Maori Affairs in both advisory and executive functions.
 The Department was also providing Maori housing loans and running a very successful trade training scheme.
 The Maori Trustee had long been involved primarily in land management rather than land development.